 Altogether the park contains over 2,500 plant species spread over 12 acres.
 Some have labels to help you identify them.

-There are benches throughout certain areas of the park for anyone who gets tired or just feels like taking in the scenery and sounds of birds.
+There are benches throughout certain areas of the park to take in the scenery and sounds of birds.

 Now, I’m sure the garden may appear different at different times of year, but also keep in mind that it’s not open year-round (info at the bottom).